Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-2/lecture-materials/react-with-ajax.md

 You may be wondering why we have a dedicated lesson to cover making AJAX calls from a React app.

-After all, we've already seen how to use `fetch` to make AJAX calls.
+After all, we've already seen how to make AJAX calls in Units 1 & 2.

+If you take a look at a React component, it's not easy to figure out where to put the AJAX code.
+There's a subtle answer to this problem, as we briefly discussed in our state and props lesson.

+When our components need to initiate calls to asynchronous operations, such as making AJAX calls when a component mounts or run other code when it's state or props are updated, we can use the [`useEffect()`](https://reactjs.org/docs/hooks-reference.html#useeffect) hook.

+**Let's learn more!**

 <br>
 <br>